Industrial Design, CAD, Virtual & Physical Prototyping

 Solving a Problem

-Steve, the inventor of the vent fan, had several rooms in his house that were hard to heat and cool due to their distance from the main HVAC unit.
-Because the air flow was much weaker from some vents than others, some rooms were excessively hot in the summer and excessively cold in the winter.
-Having to constantly adjust the thermostat to compensate for this was also a nuisance and had increased the heating and cooling bills.
-Frustrated, Steve began working on a solution.
-The result of Steve's hard work led to his innovation for a vent fan system that inserts into standard house vents and gives those stubborn vents the extra push they need!
+Steve, the inventor of the vent fan, had several rooms in his house that were hard to heat and cool due to weaker air flow caused by their distance from the main HVAC unit.
+Having to constantly adjust the thermostat to compensate for this was also a nuisance and it also increased the heating and cooling bills!
+Frustrated, Steve began working on a new invention give the stubborn vents the extra push they need!

 Research & Feasibility